chasefinch/amp-renderer/README.md

 	print(renderer.result)

+Python AMP Renderer can be used on a block of arbitrary HTML, but when used on a full HTML document, it inserts the amp-runtime styles and, if possible, removes the AMP boilerplate styles.

-Note that AMPRenderer inherits from [HTMLParser](https://docs.python.org/3/library/html.parser.html), and can be similarly extended.
+The AMPRenderer class inherits from [HTMLParser](https://docs.python.org/3/library/html.parser.html), and can be similarly extended.

 ## Caveats